SimmonsBI/bmotif/README.md

         bipartite network
       - **Weighted**: calculates the mean weight of motifs and the standard deviation of their weights
-2.  `node_positions`: counts the number of times each node in a network occurs in each of the unique node positions within the motifs.
+2.  `node_positions`:
-      - **Unweighted**: counts the number of times each node in a network occurs in each of the unique node positions within the motifs.
+      - **Unweighted**: counts the number of times each node occurs in each of the unique node positions within the motifs.
       - **Weighted**: calculates a range of weighted metrics, such as the mean link strength of a each node in each position or the contribution of each node to each motif’s total weight
 3.  `link_positions`:
-      - **Unweighted**: counts the number of times each link in a network occurs in each of the unique link positions within the motifs.
+      - **Unweighted**: counts the number of times each link occurs in each of the unique link positions within the motifs.
-      - **Weighted**: calculates the number of times each link in a network occurs in each of the unique link positions within the motifs, multiplied by each link’s strength
+      - **Weighted**: calculates the number of times each link occurs in each unique link position, multiplied by each link’s strength

 The motifs corresponding to each motif ID and the node positions corresponding to each motif node position ID can be found in **Simmons,